praveen-palanisamy/praveen-palanisamy.github.io/_posts/2023-07-01-insights-from-patent-records.md

 ## Introduction

-This post was seeding with some of the insights I uncovered when sifting through my patents and inventions through the public databases online.
-Sharing with a hope that you can use the findings/process/tools to find insights and impact of your's/other's inventions and intellectual work.
+This post was driven by some of the insights I uncovered when sifting through my patents and inventions through the public databases online.
+Some of the findings were fascinating to uncover for example, I found that among the 500+ patent citations from 50+ top organizations in the world, there were citations by Elon Musk and the creators of AlphaGo/Zero/Star/Code from Deepmind!
+I wanted to share the process and tools I used to uncover such insights.
+I hope you can use the process and tools to find insights and impact of your's/other's inventions and intellectual work.
 Let's start with a brief overview of the patent publication process and a summary/refresher of what different patent numbers, patent citations, patent family, etc mean.

 ### Summary of the post as flash cards